 A study of selected Anglophone literary texts written after 1900 focusing on the dynamic relationship between individual works and the broader culture from which they emerge.
 The course emphasizes historical, political and social events through which this literature was produced; the development of genres and poetics over time; and important changes in language.
 Representative offerings include: Literature of the Twenties; Realist Fiction and the Depression Era; The Image of Islam; British Literature and Fascism; Hip-Hop Culture and Contemporary Literature.
-(May be taken for credit twice under different subtitles.)
-Prerequisite: ENGL 203 or permission of instructor.
+(May be taken twice for credit under different subtitles.)
+Prerequisite: ENGL 203.
 Credits: 4(4-0) Offered at least once a year.